Singular rationally connected surfaces with non-zero pluri-forms: Mori fibre surfaces over a curve

+In the table of the theorem above, we see that a multiple fibre of type $(A_1+A_1)$ is a multiple fibre which contains exactly two singular points and both of them are of type $A_1$.
+A multiple fibre of type $(D_i)$ with $i\geqslant 3$ is a multiple fibre which contains exactly one singular point which is of type $D_i$.

-In this subsection, we will give a list of non-reduced fibers of $p:S \to B$ (see Theorem \ref{table-fiber}).
-We will assume that $p$ has non-reduced fiber over $0 \in B$, then there exist one or two singular points in $S$ over $0 \in B$.
-We will study these two cases separately.
-We denote the support of $p^*0$ by $C$ and its strict transform in $\widetilde{S}$ by $\widetilde{C}$.
-First we will treat the case of two singular points.
+We will prove the theorem by proving several lemmas (Lemma \ref{2-sing-fib}, \ref{1-sing-fib-1} and \ref{constr-fib}).
+Note that by Proposition \ref{prop-fibre}, there exist one or two singular points of $S$ on $C$.
+We will first treat the case of two singular points.

-\begin{prop} Assume that there are two singular points over $0\in B$, then each of them is of type $A_1$. \end{prop}
+\begin{lemma} Assume that there are two singular points on $C$, then each of them is of type $A_1$. \end{lemma}